Courtesy of Gold And Gopher. |

 Some of the injuries you should know about this year are below, and keep in mind: injuries to point guards and big men often hurt the most in March.

-PG Edmond Sumner—Xavier (2
+PG Edmond Sumner—Xavier (2nd-leading scorer)

 C John Egbunu—Florida (5th scorer and biggest interior presence)